Passing the app state to the dialog script (iOS)

 });

 Here we use the p.visual.screen variable to access data passed with the visual state.
-Depending on the variable value, the AI assistant plays back different responses.
+Depending on the variable value, the AI agent plays back different responses.

-You can test it: run the app on the simulator and ask: What view is this? the AI assistant will get back with This is the initial view.
+You can test it: run the app on the simulator and ask: What view is this? the AI agent will get back with This is the initial view.
 Then say Navigate forward and ask: What view is this?
-The AI assistant will answer: This is the second view.
+The AI agent will answer: This is the second view.

 Step 3: Create a view-specific command